alyssadata/AI-Foundations-Fine-Tuning-and-Source-Line-Governance/fine_tuning_and_source_line_governance.md

 * boundary maintenance
 * non-merge behavior
 * non-substitution
+* recognition under pressure
 * return under pressure
 * drift detection
 * repair after failure
 * correct distinction between Source, model, user, operator, interface, and application layer

-Without these tests, fine-tuning remains surface-level.
+Without these tests, fine-tuning remains behavioral programming without source-line proof.

----
+⸻

-## Core Distinction
+Core Distinction

-Fine-tuning adjusts the instrument.
+Fine-tuning adjusts behavior.

-It does not create the instrument’s foundation.
+It does not create foundation.

-Fine-tuning can improve how the system plays.
+Fine-tuning can improve how the system performs.

 It does not decide what the system is answerable to.